SeabertYuan/better-workday-calendar/README.md

 This extension tags courses by their start and end dates to determine which term they should belong to.
 It adds buttons to allow the user to quickly display courses in their desired terms.

-It fixes text cutoff issues by expanding the calendar popup area and decreasing font size slightly.
+By default, long course names are cut off; this is fixed by expanding the calendar popup area and slightly decreasing font size.

 In version 2.0.0, we added the ability to export your courses into an ics file allowing you to import your course schedule into your favourite calendar app.